-Collecting all graded assignments from your DPND coursework will be required as evidence that you have met specific competencies as established in the ACEND 2012 Standards.
+A professional portfolio is beneficial in assessing a student's knowledge and growth throughout the program.
+Collecting all graded assignments from your DPND coursework will be necessary in order to create a professional portfolio.
 Some dietetic internship programs may request to see these submissions in all or in part.
 Therefore, it is imperative that you keep good records of your work and hold them in one file (both digital and hard copies).
 Instructors may also retain original copies of work, so you can request copies from them when needed.
 You can scan in graded work in order to retain a digital copy if you prefer.
 Your portfolio will be collated and finalized for submission in your FN 421: Seminar in FND, which is taken the fall semester of your senior year.
 The instructor(s) may suggest or determine which materials need to be included in your portfolio submission, but a typical list of DPND assignments is provided below:

-- FN 114: Foodways paper and presentation - FN 214: Dietary analysis project - FN 310: Meal management project and student demonstration outline/recipe/script, additional assignments as desired - FCSE 424: Community needs assessment - FN 311: Community needs assessment, lesson plan, educational activity, public policy assignment, and EAL assignment - FN 313: 1-Week cycle menu, standardized/HACCP recipe, in-service project, and other assignments - FN 316: Experimental food research project (paper and poster) - FN 411: Nutritional supplement project, indirect calorimetry assignment, parenteral nutrition interpretation, and substrate metabolism team project - FN 412: Separate assignments for counseling session, case study presentation, nutrition care process (NCP), diabetes mellitus, and coding and reimbursement - FN 421: Electronic portfolio - FCS 421: Résumé, senior data sheet - FN 466: Externship project or other work - Optional: CFS 301: Family Relations assignment or paper, CS 432 Project
+- FN 114: Foodways paper and presentation - FN 214: Dietary analysis project - FN 310: Meal management project and student demonstration outline/recipe/script, additional assignments as desired - FCSE 424: Community needs assessment - FN 311: Community needs assessment, lesson plan, educational activity, public policy assignment, and EAL assignment - FN 313: 1-Week cycle menu, standardized/HACCP recipe, in-service project, and other assignments - FN 316: Experimental food research project (paper and poster) - FN 411: Nutritional supplement project, indirect calorimetry assignment, parenteral nutrition interpretation, and substrate metabolism team project - FN 412: Separate assignments for counseling session, case study presentation, nutrition care process (NCP), diabetes mellitus, and coding and reimbursement - FN 421: Electronic portfolio - FCS 421: Résumé, senior data sheet - FN 466: Externship project or other work

+Optional: CS 432 Project